We Remember

 In retirement, Campbell mentored Army and coalition leaders in South Korea and Afghanistan, and traveled to Korea numerous times, the Times reported.

 Among those paying respects was his friend, retired Army Lt.
-Gen. Russel Honore, a former 2nd Infantry Division commander in Korea and the general who led relief efforts in New Orleans in the wake of Hurricane Katrina.
+Gen. Russel Honore, a former 2nd Infantry Division commander in Korea and the general who led relief efforts in New Orleans in the wake of prednisone Hurricane Katrina.
 “Rest in peace, General Hondo Campbell,” Honore wrote on Facebook, according to the Times.
 “Rest well boss, we shall see you on the high ground.”

 [email protected]